 Yes, there is a cybersecurity drought looming over the horizon.
-The data coming in is alarming; They are announcing that by 2020 there could be a shortage of cybersecurity experts by up to 1.5 million, worse yet, the shortage could reach 3.5 million by 2021.
+The data coming in is alarming; according to Cybersecurity Ventures, by 2020 there could be a shortage of cybersecurity experts by up to 1.5 million, worse yet, the shortage could reach 3.5 million by 2021.

 How is a global economy about to connect from 20 to 50 Billion IOT devices in 2020 alone can allow this to happen?
 The jobs are there, the colleges are ready, but the numbers are not growing fast enough.